Unified.to

 Virtual webhooks: designed for scale

-Instead of relying on the source to push events, the platform:
+Instead of relying on the source system to emit events:

 From the application's perspective: